-We have operated throughout the various stages of the Covid pandemic and maintained all priority services.
-Following an agreed Business Continuity Plan we have managed to maintain essential services to residents.
-There has been a limited impact on the cost of providing services and therefore the impact on the company's financial statements has been limited in the year ending March 2022.
+We have operated throughout the various stages of the Covid pandemic by maintaining all priority services as set out by Government.
+Following on from an agreed Business Continuity Plan, which is stress tested for suitability, we have succeeded to maintain essential services to residents and businesses alike.
+There has been a limited impact on the cost of providing services and therefore the impact on the company's financial statements has been limited in the year ending March 2023.
 In future years, the company assesses its risk to Covid-19 to also be low.